raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 raspberrypi dnsmasq-tftp[1903]: file /tftpboot/bootcode.bin not found
 ```

-Next, you will need to copy the contents of the boot folder into the /tftpboot directory.
+Next, you will need to copy the contents of the boot folder into the `/tftpboot` directory.

-First, use `Ctrl + C` to exit the monitoring state.
+First, press <kbd>CTRL + C</kbd> to exit the monitoring state.
 Then type the following:

 ```bash
 cp -r /boot/* /tftpboot
 ```

-Since the tftp location has changed, restart dnsmasq:
+Since the tftp location has changed, restart `dnsmasq`:

 ```bash
 sudo systemctl restart dnsmasq